SUASecLab/workadventure-admin/README.md

 -------------------------

 In order to run the administration services, four Docker containers have to be created:
-1. A database service (mongodb) for storing user data persistently.
+1. A database service (mongodb) to store user data persistently.
 2. A PHP container for running the PHP code
-3. A  composer container for downloading the PHP and web UI dependencies.
+3. A  composer container to downloading the PHP and web UI dependencies.
 4. An HTTP server for hosting the files for the API and the web UI.

 We use docker-compose for this.
 See the `docker-compose.template.yaml` file  for a base compose configuration you can use for your setup.
 In the `.env.example` file you can find the additional environment variables which have to be declared for running the admin services.
 Afterwards, add the containers which are being exposed as dependencies to your Traefik container.